 No one is perfect and while I love my students, I don’t want to give them a free pass to say that they are 100% on all of the time.
 However, teenagers really are awesome human beings who are capable of great things when given the chance.

-I watched teenagers struggle through practicing conversational Spanish, befriend people who did not speak the same language or look like them, move rocks and mix concrete, and learn how to use a hammer and level.
+I watched teenagers struggle through practicing conversational Spanish, befriending people who did not speak the same language or look like them, moving rocks and mixing concrete, and learning how to use a hammer and level.
 I watched them conquer their fears while hiking at night through the rainforest and jumping off a high point into a river.
 I watched them try new foods and listen while a woman they had never met before explained how she empowered herself by raising and selling chickens and creating beautiful pieces of art.
 And then I watched as they purchased nearly half of her goods because they wanted to support her effort and take the items home, not because they felt sorry for her.

 Making a difference is about relationship building.